TBG Green Team

 We initiated recycling programs through Terracycle to further divert waste.
 Staff and volunteers can recycle coffee packaging and used writing instruments from home and the office.

-We purchased additional ceramic mugs for rental clients to use, which reduces their use of single-use non-recyclable paper cups.
+We also purchased ceramic mugs for rental clients to use, which reduces their use of single-use non-recyclable paper cups.

 We installed “turn off the light” stickers in all offices and event spaces.

-TBG’s green team is proud of its work so far and has grand plans for the next few years.
+TBG’s green team is proud of its work so far and has grand plans for the future.
 If you would like additional information, please send a note to Colleen Cirillo, director of education.